samuel-bohman/my-personal-website/content/home/about.md

 # About me

-Samuel Bohman is a PhD student in the department of Computer and Systems Sciences at Stockholm University.
-His research interests include reproducible research, statistical computing, machine learning, and data visualization.
+My research interests include reproducible research, statistical computing, machine learning, and data visualization.
+I am passionate about open source software, in particular [R](https://cran.r-project.org/), an interpreted computer language and environment for statistical computing and graphics.
+Some of my favorite tools that I use almost everyday include the [RStudio IDE](https://www.rstudio.com/), the [tidyverse](http://tidyverse.org/) collection of R packages, and [GitHub](https://github.com/samuel-bohman).
+In my spare time I enjoy training, traveling, hiking, backpacking, fishing, birdwatching, and other outdoor or wilderness experiences.
+The picture to the left is taken in Rio de Janeiro, Brazil in 2015.